 Getting a heroin addict through a detox is their first step on the way to a new, drug-free life.
-But surprisingly, many forms of heroin addiction treatment sidestep this action completely.
-By giving a heroin addict a substitute, similar substance -- or even in some areas, a pharmaceutical form of heroin -- detox is avoided.
-The person is still on a drug, sometimes more toxic and as debilitating as the heroin.
+But amazingly, many forms of heroin addiction treatment sidestep this action completely.
+By giving a heroin addict a substitute, similar substance – or even in some areas, a pharmaceutical form of heroin – a heroin detox is avoided.

 But these questions remain: